 \section{Introduction}

-Contact networks capture the structure of possible pairwise transmissions (represented by network edges or ties) in a population of actors (represented by network nodes) for various types of contagion processes, which may describe the spread of pathogens, behaviors, or ideas of scientific or societal interest.
-Transmission on the network can only occur through ties that connect exposed and unexposed individuals and given that the structure of the network constrains pairwise transmissions, the outcome of such a process must depend on the structure of the network.
-In general, the relationship between network structure and contagion processes can be highly complex \cite{frank1986, newman2010book}, and it is not known which network properties are likely confounding factors or useful for improving efficiency of estimation.
-This paper investigates the question of whether incorporating information about contact network structure, and summaries of contagion process outcomes at baseline, can be used to improve the accuracy of estimating exposure effects of outcomes that are the result of a contagion process operating on a network, in our case the spread of a novel microfinance program in a collection of villages in India.
-To address the issues of correlation of the outcome (uptake of microfinancing) within villages and the potential for confounding (including that related to the social network in these villages), we develop and apply methods that treat the data as resulting from a contagion process within villages.
-Confounding may arise at both the individual and cluster level and the methods we present below can accommodate either or both of these possibilities.
-Regardless of whether a study is observational or randomized, as long as individual outcomes are correlated only within discrete and independent clusters but not across them, estimates of the treatment or exposure effect that ignore correlation may still be unbiased.
-Consistent estimation of the variance must adjust for within-cluster outcome correlation \cite{rosenbaum2002, murray1998book, eldridge2012book}.
-Of note, even in randomized studies, contact network information can improve statistical efficiency of estimation \cite{chemie2014}.
+Contact networks capture the structure of possible pairwise transmissions (represented by network edges) in a population of actors (represented by network nodes) for various types of contagion processes; these may describe the spread of pathogens, behaviors, or ideas.
+Transmission on the network can only occur through edges that connect exposed and unexposed individuals; given that the structure of the network constrains pairwise transmissions, the outcome of such a process must depend on this structure.
+In general, the relationship between network structure and contagion processes can be complex \citep{frank1986, newman2010book}; in investigation of exposure effects from observational data, one must consider that network properties may confound such effects.
+Furthermore, knowledge of the degree to which network features predict outcome can also improve efficiency of estimation.

+This paper investigates the question of the degree to which incorporating information about contact network structure and summaries of contagion process outcomes at baseline improve the accuracy of estimates of exposure effects on outcomes that reflect a contagion process operating on a network.
+Regardless of whether a study is observational or randomized, as long as individual outcomes are correlated only within discrete and independent clusters but not across them, estimates of the treatment or exposure effect that ignore correlation may still be unbiased—provided that all confounding factors are measured and appropriately modeled in the observational setting.
+Consistent estimation of the variance must adjust for within-cluster outcome correlation \citep{rosenbaum2002, murray1998book, eldridge2012book}.
+Of note, in both randomized and observational studies, contact network information can improve statistical efficiency of estimation \citep{chemie2014}.